magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 Now that you have this chance to practise, please understand that whether you find it difficult or easy to develop samādhi it is entirely up to you, not the samādhi.
 If it is difficult, it is because you are practising wrongly.
-In our practice we must have ().
-If our view is right, everything else is right: right view, right intention, right speech, right action, right livelihood, right effort, right recollection, right concentration – the When there is right view all the other factors will follow.
+In our practice we must have ‘right view’ (*sammā-diṭṭhi*).
+If our view is right, everything else is right: right view, right intention, right speech, right action, right livelihood, right effort, right recollection, right concentration – the Eightfold Path.
+When there is right view all the other factors will follow.

 Whatever happens, don’t let your mind stray off the track.
 Look within yourself and you will see clearly.
 As I see it, for the best practice,